Converting to Judaism is a serious undertaking. It is our hope that the information you find here can help you in your exploration.

 JBC program participants include members of the LGBTQ community, a variety of ethnic backgrounds and people of all ages.
 Students include singles who are on their own spiritual journey, intermarried couples (with and without children), and couples who are engaged or contemplating marriage.

-The following texts support the comprehensive curriculum and cover topics taught in the Shabbat class and the Miller Heritage class as well as prepare you for the Action Steps.
-There are a limited number of copies available for participants to borrow from the JBC Coordinator’s office.
+The following texts support the comprehensive curriculum and cover topics taught in the Miller Heritage class as well as prepare you for the Action Steps.
 As a participant in the JBC program, you have access to the books located in the Bennett Adult Library, you may check out non-reference books.
 The Library is open during synagogue office hours.